Dennis C. Jett

 Dennis Coleman Jett (born 1945) is an American diplomat and academic.
-He served as the United States ambassador to Mozambique and Peru under the Clinton administration and is currently a professor of international relations at the School of International Affairs at The Pennsylvania State University.
+He served as the United States ambassador to Mozambique and Peru under the Clinton administration and from 2008 to 2025 was a professor of international relations at the School of International Affairs at The Pennsylvania State University.
 From 2000 to 2008, he was the Dean of the International Center and lecturer of political science at the University of Florida.

 Diplomatic career

 Jett is from New Mexico.
 He attended the University of New Mexico, where he earned his Bachelor of Arts degree (1968) and Master of Arts (1969) in economics.
 He later earned a Ph.D. in international relations from the University of the Witwatersrand in 1998.
 Following his graduation from the University of New Mexico, Jett worked as an economist for the New Mexico state government before joining the United States Foreign Service.

 Jett was a Foreign Service Officer from 1972 to August 2000.
 During his time in the Foreign Service he was posted in Buenos Aires, Argentina (political officer, 1990), Tel Aviv, Israel (science attaché), Lilongwe, Malawi (Deputy Chief of Mission), and Monrovia, Liberia (Deputy Chief of Mission).

 Jett has also served as Executive Assistant to the Under Secretary of State for Political Affairs and on the National Security Council as special assistant to the President and senior director for African affairs.
 His final assignment for the State Department was as senior advisor on Africa at the Carter Center in Atlanta working on projects in democracy and conflict resolution.